nikae/CountDown/README.md

 # CountDown
-Simple CountDown App for iOS
+Simple CountDown App for iOS, Swift.
 This app takes a number in textField and counts it down to 0.